mattermost/docs/source/administration/config-settings.md

 **Enable Overriding Usernames from Webhooks and Slash Commands** (`"EnablePostUsernameOverride": false`)

-`true`: Webhooks will be allowed to change the username they are posting as; “false”: Webhooks can only post as the username they were set up with.
+`true`: Webhooks will be allowed to change the username they are posting as; `false`: Webhooks can only post as the username they were set up with.
 See http://mattermost.org/webhooks for more details.

 **Enable Overriding Icon from Webhooks and Slash Commands** (`"EnablePostIconOverride": false`)

-`true`: Webhooks will be allowed to change the icon they post with; “false”: Webhooks can only post with the profile picture of the account they were set up with.
+`true`: Webhooks will be allowed to change the icon they post with; `false`: Webhooks can only post with the profile picture of the account they were set up with.
 See http://mattermost.org/webhooks for more details.

 ### Team Settings